Bobris/BTDB/Doc/Relations.md

 `Scan` can do most of same stuff like `List`, it is little bit slower though, so prefer `List` if you can. `Scan` needs to iterate all rows in many cases, because BTDB has all indexes in memory it is not slow even for millions of items, still be careful.

+### Gather

+    ulong GatherById(ICollection<Room> target, long skip, long take, Constraint<ulong> companyId, Constraint<ulong> id);

+Gather is like Scan with Count and Skip and Take.
+It is perfect to implement paging, when you need to calculate total number of matching rows, but also return only rows from some position (skip) and at most some count (take).
+First parameter can be anything inheriting from `ICollection<T>` only method which Gather calls from this interface is `Add`.
+It means `target` does not need to be empty, it will just add new rows.
+Variants does not need to append VariantName to method name, because it is defined by first parameter which you can easily overload.

 ### Count

     uint|int|ulong|long CountById(AdvancedEnumeratorParam<ulong> param);